-Older drivers can often be more cautious and considerate when they are driving – they typically have many years of experience.
-But they may also need to take more care on the road, as vision, a and responses can be affected by age.
+Older drivers can often be more cautious and considerate when they're driving – they typically have many years of experience.
+But they may also need to take more care on the road, as vision, hearing and responses can be affected by age.

 What can you do to stay safe on the road as an older driver?

 - Have regular vision and hearing examinations – from the age of 70, drivers are required to submit a medical form to the DVLA every 3 years, declaring medical conditions.

 - Use medication correctly, and know how it could affect your driving.